Rep. Greg Murphy to Newsmax: 'I Don't See a Pathway' for Haley

-Former President Donald Trump has the edge in North Carolina heading into the Super Tuesday elections, and the momentum to win the White House, Rep. Greg Murphy said on Newsmax Sunday.
+Former President Donald Trump has the edge in North Carolina heading into the Super Tuesday elections, and the momentum to win the White House, Rep. Greg Murphy told Newsmax on Sunday.

 "I don't see a pathway for Nikki Haley," the North Carolina Republican said of Trump's remaining rival, on Newsmax's "Sunday Report."
 "I think she does have a significant following but not enough to do anywhere near what would be needed to damage President Trump."